People will ask, “was it necessary for Jesus to die?” The answer is an emphatic yes. Only by Christ’s death on the cross can our sins be forgiven.

 Does that last paragraph surprise you?
 If so, there may be some aspects of salvation in Jesus Christ worth exploring further.

-Matthew, Mark and Luke all mention the tearing of the temple curtain.
-The temple curtain kept the area known as the “Holy of Holies” hidden from view and was several stories high.
+Matthew, Mark and Luke all mention the tearing of the temple curtain upon Christ’s death on the cross.
+The temple curtain kept the area within the Temple known as the “Holy of Holies” hidden from view and was several stories high.

 Within the Holy of Holies, God’s glory dwelled among His people.
-The High Priest was only allowed to enter once a year, on Yom Kippur when the atoning blood sacrifice for the Jewish people was given.
+There was only one person – the High Priest – who was allowed to enter once a year, on Yom Kippur when the atoning blood sacrifice for the Jewish people was given.
+Since nobody else was allowed to enter, the High Priest would enter the Holy of Holies with a rope tied to him.
+That way, if the High Priest were to die in God’s presence, he could be removed from the Holy of Holies.

 The tearing of the curtain from top to bottom hints at a supernatural act.
-The significance of the tearing of the curtain was that now, through Christ’s blood sacrifice paying for our sins once and for all, it is possible to have direct access to God.
+The significance of the tearing of the curtain was that now, through Christ’s blood sacrifice paying for our sins once and for all, it is possible for anyone – through Christ’s sacrifice – to have direct access to God.
 We can pray directly to God the Father and He hears us.

 The new “temple” for disciples of Jesus Christ is our own bodies.
 It is not a building or a place.
 When we put our faith in Jesus Christ, He provides us with the Holy Spirit, who resides with our Spirit to guide is in the truth.